robinrob/rsmithio/_posts/2015-10-30-personal-code-library.md

 ---
 layout:         blog_post
 title:          Maintaining a personal code library
 subtitle:       Record and hold on to your precious code snippets
+description:    "Discussion of why I think it&#39;ss important to retain all of your code as a software developer, and the method that I use to organise mine"
 date:           2015-10-30
-type:       Blog Post
+type:           blog_post
 ---

 These days rapid Google searches are an invaluable tool for developers who are constantly getting to grips with a